oslokommune/okctl-upgrade/gists/bump-eks/prepare-apps.md

 # Prepare applications

-Your applications need one of the following configurations.
+Do all the steps prefixed with "Step:".

-## Remove potential old Okctl configurations
+## Step: Remove potential old Okctl configurations

 ### Remove dnsPolicy